 Recognizing Teaching Excellence in Dairy Science

-With its biennial Teaching Award, IDFA's constituent organization, the Milk Industry Foundation recognizes outstanding teachers of undergraduate students of dairy science.
+With its biennial Teaching Award in Dairy Manufacturing, IDFA recognizes outstanding teachers of undergraduate students of dairy science.
 The winner must demonstrate exceptional ability as a teacher at an at accredited college or university, be an active teacher when nominated with not less than a total of 10 years of active teaching preceding, and have been a member of the American Dairy Science Association for at least five years.

 Carmen Moraru, Ph.D., an associate professor in the Department of Food Science at Cornell University, has earned the 2015 IDFA Teaching Award in Dairy Science in recognition of her outstanding teaching of undergraduate students in dairy foods.
 This is the second award she has received from IDFA in two years; in 2013 she received the Milk Industry Foundation’s Research in Dairy Foods Processing Award for her research program emphasizing dairy foods and food-safety engineering.